-Abstract- The paper presents the application results concerning the fault diagnosis of a dynamic process using dynamic system identification and model-based residual generation techniques.
-The first step of the considered approach consists of identifying different families of models for the monitored system.
-In particular, it is selected the most accurate identified model able to describe in the best way the dynamic behaviour of the considered process.
-The next step of the fault diagnosis scheme requires the design of output estimators e.g., dynamic observers or Kalman filters) which are used as residual generators.
-The proposed fault diagnosis and identification scheme has been tested on a real chemical process in the presence of both sensor, actuator, component faults and disturbance.
+Abstract- The paper presents the application results concerning the fault detection of a dynamic process using linear system identification and model-based residual generation techniques.
+The first step of the considered approach consists of identifying different families of linear models for the monitored system in order to describe the dynamic behaviour of the considered process.
+The second step of the scheme requires the design of output estimators (e.g., dynamic observers or Kalman filters) which are used as residual generators.
+The proposed fault detection and system identification schemes have been tested on a chemical process in the presence of sensor, actuator, component faults and disturbance.
 The results and concluding remarks have been finally reported.